YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 it comes to backward search,  `simplify` returns answers quickly but `simplify'` took ages without returning anything.

-This is cause by the order of the conjuncts, in combination with the state of the logic varaibles (of being free or already instantiated) and the search behaviour of the sub-relations in the context.
+This is caused by the order of the conjuncts, in combination with the state of the logic varaibles (of being free or already instantiated) and the search behaviour of the sub-relations in the context.